fineanmol/plant-tree/README.md

-🎋 Updated on Mon, 13 Jan 2025 13:22:46 GMT
+🌲 Updated on Mon, 13 Jan 2025 20:38:04 GMT

-> "First, solve the problem.
-Then, write the code."
+> "Before software can be reusable, it first has to be usable."